MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 **Distribution chart**

-Each bar shows ext network size (minimum, maximum, median, upper and lower quartile) for measured employees from each organization.
+Each bar shows external network size (minimum, maximum, median, upper and lower quartile) for measured employees from each organization.

 ## External network breadth compared to external network size
 The **External network breadth compared to external network size** graph shows how each organization in the company compares to the company median for **External network size and breadth**.